pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     In the above example of `integrated-backup-schedule-s3.yaml`,  the `backupSchedule` configuration adds the `compactBackup` section based on the previous section.
 The key modifications are:

-    * Added `BackupSchedule.spec.compactInterval` field: This allows specifying a custom interval for log compression backups.
+    * Added `BackupSchedule.spec.compactInterval` field: This allows specifying a custom interval for log compaction backups.
 It is generally recommended to:
       - Not exceed the scheduled snapshot backup interval
-      - Set between one-half to one-third of the scheduled snapshot backup interval
+      - Set about one-half or one-third of the scheduled snapshot backup interval

     * Added `BackupSchedule.spec.compactBackupTemplate` field:
       - The `BackupSchedule.spec.compactBackupTemplate.S3` configuration must remain consistent with `BackupSchedule.spec.logBackupTemplate.S3`